1i2hs/file-receiver/README.md

       NODE_ENV: "development",
       PORT: 3000, // port number to open(process.env.PORT)
       APP_NAME: "media-receiver", // name of the application(process.env.APP_NAME)
-      VIDEO_FILE_NAME_PREFIX: "" // when a video file is received from the client, it will be named with this value.
+      VIDEO_FILE_NAME_PREFIX: "", // when a video file is received from the client, it will be named with this value.
+      FILE_UPLOAD_DESTINATION: "uploaded"
     },
     env_production: { // production environment
       NODE_ENV: "production",
       PORT: 3000,
       APP_NAME: "media-receiver",
-      VIDEO_FILE_NAME_PREFIX: ""
+      VIDEO_FILE_NAME_PREFIX: "",
+      FILE_UPLOAD_DESTINATION: "uploaded"
     }
   }]
 }